-Registrations are currently closed for all my courses.
+Registrations are currently closed.
 Please sign up for my mailing list to stay in the loop about future courses.

 Songs of Ourselves is a 5 month certificate program that draws equally upon the Craft of Poetry and the life-transforming potential of Narrative Therapy.
 We will work on writing authentically and powerfully from our lives, letting our poems take us on journeys of self-discovery, healing and new possibility.
 At the same time, we will pay close attention to the craft of poetry, revising, editing, and critiquing meticulously.
 The goal is always for poetic craft to reveal our deepest truths to us, and for our deepest truths to challenge and develop our poetic craft.